Once mighty US retailer Sears files for bankruptcy | AFP - This kiji is

 The company said it intended to reorganize around a smaller store platform, a strategy it said would help save tens of thousands of jobs.

+Sears Holdings had 89,000 employees as of February, according to a filing with the Securities and Exchange Commission -- down from almost 350,000 a decade ago -- as well as 547 Sears and 432 Kmart stores (the two retailers merged in 2004).

-But it announced it would close 142 unprofitable stores near the end of the year, in addition to the previously announced closure of 46 stores by November.
+It announced Monday it would close 142 unprofitable stores near the end of the year, in addition to the previously announced closure of 46 stores by November.

 While retaining his chairmanship, Lampert will step down as CEO, with the role handled by other senior executives as part of a new "Office of the CEO."